 It's also since been replaced by the Huawei Watch 2, so you'll need to be looking for this as a real bargain way to get into Android Wear.

-But it's still not the cheapest wearable around, and it's getting on a bit, so is the Huawei Watch worth the extra cash, or is your money better spent on a cheaper Android Wear device such as the uncannily similar looking Motorola Moto 360?
+But it's still not the cheapest wearable around, and it's getting on a bit, so is the Huawei Watch worth the cash, or is your money better spent on a cheaper Android Wear device such as the uncannily similar looking Motorola Moto 360?
 Or something newer like the Huawei Watch 2?

 Google doesn't let device manufacturers customise its wearable UI, so in terms of functionality it's identical to most other Android Wear smartwatches.

-As with all Android Wear devices, the Huawei Watch will work with any Android handset running Android 4.3 or above - and it'll work with iOS devices running iOS 8.2 or higher. iPhone compatibility is currently limited to a select number of devices, including the LG Watch Urbane, Moto 360, and Asus Zenwatch 2.
+As with all Android Wear devices, the Huawei Watch will work with any Android handset running Android 4.3 or above - and it'll work with iOS devices running iOS 9 or higher.

-In terms of specifications, the Huawei Watch is well equipped with a 1.2GHz Qualcomm Snapdragon 400 CPU, 512MB of RAM, 4GB of internal storage and a 300mAh battery.
-That's on par with the most recent Android Wear smartwatches.
+In terms of specifications, the Huawei Watch is reasonably well equipped with a 1.2GHz Qualcomm Snapdragon 400 CPU, 512MB of RAM, 4GB of internal storage and a 300mAh battery.
+That's on par with more recent Android Wear smartwatches.

 The Huawei Watch features a fully circular AMOLED display measuring 1.4-inches in diameter.
 That makes it slightly larger than the LG G Watch Urbane, larger than the 42mm Moto 360, but smaller than the 46mm Moto 360.

-The device really impresses with a high resolution of 400x400 pixels.
+The device impresses with a high resolution of 400 x 400 pixels.
 That gives a pixel density of 286ppi, which is on par with the Apple Watch's retina display (290ppi or 302ppi for the 42mm watch).

-The extra pixels really stand out when putting the Huawei Watch next to other circular Android Wear watches from the same sort of period, including the Moto 360 and LG G Watch Urbane).
+The extra pixels really stand out when putting the Huawei Watch next to other circular Android Wear watches from the same sort of period, including the Moto 360 and LG G Watch Urbane.
 It's visibly much sharper, and clearer as a result.

-It's our opinion that circular displays are more aesthetically appealing than the square displays of the Apple Watch and Sony Smartwatch 3.
+It's our opinion that circular displays are more aesthetically appealing than the square displays of the likes of the Apple Watch and Sony Smartwatch 3.
 It looks more like a traditional, analogue watch, but we understand some people prefer square watches.